Steam Mops: Not the Miracle Cleaning Method We Thought

 Laminate & Ceramic Flooring

-While laminate floors are normally resistant to moderate temperatures, the pressure of a steam mop can force steam (hot water) into the joints between the planks causing moisture build up, resulting in the seams swelling in small areas or even across the entire floor.
+While laminate flooring can resist moderate temperatures, the pressure of a steam mop can force steam (hot water) into the joints between the planks causing moisture build up, resulting in the seams swelling in small areas or even across the entire floor.

 While most ceramic tile is not affected by the heat or water, the same cannot be said about the grout between the tiles.
 Today’s grouts contain polymers to make them more crack and stain resistant.
 These can be affected by repeated exposure to both the high pressure and high temperatures, causing surface pitting and eventually cracking in the grout.
 Additionally, repeated use can cause grouts to lose their original color and look mottled.